AquanJSW/PingInfoViewer-Electron/README.md

 # TODO

-- Only works on Window.
+- Only works on Windows but Linux...